JunwookHeo/YOLO-OT/README.md

 ### 3.3 Default value of coordinates

 The default value of coordinates of a predicted object from YOLO V3 is (0, 0, 0, 0, 0) when the object is not detected.
 However, using Cx=0 and Cy=0 may make a bias because (0, 0) means left-top in an image.
-In this project, (0.5, 0.5, 0, 0, 0) is used as the default value for undetected object.
+In this project, (0.5, 0.5, 0, 0, 0) is used as a default value for undetected objects.

 ## 4. Test Results